 Our restated certificate of incorporation and restated by-laws provide for the Board of Directors to be divided into three classes serving staggered terms.
 At each annual meeting of stockholders, directors elected to succeed those directors whose terms expire are elected for a three-year term of office.
 All directors elected to our classified Board of Directors will serve until the election and qualification of their respective successors or their earlier resignation or removal.
 The Board of Directors is authorized to create new directorships and to fill such positions so created and is permitted to specify the class to which any such new position is assigned.
 The person filling such position would serve for the term applicable to that class.
-The Board of Directors (or its remaining members, even if less than a quorum) is also empowered to fill vacancies on the Board of Directors may only be removed for cause and only by the affirmative vote of 80% of the outstanding voting stock.
+The Board of Directors (or its remaining members, even if less than a quorum) is also empowered to fill vacancies on the Board of Directors occurring for any reason for the remainder of the term of the class of directors in which the vacancy occurred.
+Members of the Board of Directors may only be removed for cause and only by the affirmative vote of 80% of the outstanding voting stock.
 These provisions are likely to increase the time required for stockholders to change the composition of the Board of Directors.
 For example, in general, at least two annual meetings will be necessary for stockholders to effect a change in a majority of the members of the Board of Directors.
 The provision for a classified board could prevent a party who acquires control of a majority of our outstanding common stock from obtaining control of our Board of Directors until our second annual stockholders meeting following the date the acquirer obtains the controlling stock interest.
 The classified board provision could have the effect of discouraging a potential acquirer from making a tender offer or otherwise attempting to obtain control of us and could increase the likelihood that incumbent directors will retain their positions.